sirfifer/voicelearn-ios/docs/TESTFLIGHT_DISTRIBUTION.md

 Example "What to Test" content for builds:

 ```
-VoiceLearn Beta - What to Test
+UnaMentis Beta - What to Test

 1. Voice Session Flow
    - Start a learning session